jerry81/AoC/2023/day24/README.md

 Considering only the X and Y axes, check all pairs of hailstones' future paths for intersections.
 How many of these intersections occur within the test area?

 To begin, get your puzzle input.

+## LESSON LEARNED

+- i was terribly misled by passing the small example with the wrong understanding of the rules!
+- hasty generalization, anecdotal fallacy